DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/subject-knowledge-enhancement.md

 * a different but related degree to the subject you want to teach
 * an A level but not a degree in the subject you want to teach
 * an unrelated degree but relevant professional experience
-* studied for a languages degree, but need to develop a second language to an acceptable level for teaching in schools
+* studied for a languages degree, but need to improve knowledge in main language or develop a second language to an acceptable level for teaching in schools

 ## How to do an SKE course